Anorexia Nervosa Life Exepectancy: 2025 Report

 Key Insights:

-• Even basic outpatient treatment provides substantial life expectancy improvements compared to no intervention.
+• Even modest treatment interventions provide substantial life expectancy improvements compared to no treatment.

 How Long Did the Illness Last: Duration Impact on Life Expectancy

-The length of time someone experiences bulimia before receiving treatment significantly affects their expected lifespan and recovery potential.
+The length of time someone experiences anorexia before receiving treatment critically affects their expected lifespan and recovery potential.

 Life Expectancy by Illness Duration: 2025